Constantine tramway: 2008–2013: Construction and opening

-Construction on the line, from Benabdelmalek Ramdhane in the city centre south to Zouaghi Slimane over a distance of 7.6 kilometres, began on the 2nd of August 2008 with the demolition of the Ben Abdelmalek Ramdhane stadium's stands, clearing the way for the tramway's route.
+Construction on the line, from Benabdelmalek Ramdhane in the city centre south to Zouaghi Slimane over a distance of 7.6 km, began on 2 August 2008, with the demolition of the Ben Abdelmalek Ramdhane stadium's stands, clearing the way for the tramway's route.

 The pace of the tramway's construction varied throughout late 2008 and 2009, however in January 2010 the first delay in construction was announced, lasting a period of around 5-6 months.
 In March 2011, a strike was launched by construction workers which greatly hindered the progress of the tram's construction.
 As a result of the strike and other financial, technical, and administrative problems that had plagued the project, opening of the tramway was delayed again from 2011 to late 2012.
-On the 24th of September 2011, the first of the 27 Alstom Citadis 402 trams ordered for the tramway was delivered.
+On 24 September 2011, the first of the 27 Alstom Citadis 402 trams ordered for the tramway was delivered.

-By April 2012, construction of the tramway was 72% complete, and on the 30th of April, the first test run was completed over a distance of 1.5 kilometres near the depot in Zouaghi, with opening of the tramway also being announced as happening in the first quarter of 2013.
+By April 2012, construction of the tramway was 72% complete, and on April 30, the first test run was completed over a distance of 1.5 km near the depot in Zouaghi, with opening of the tramway also being announced as happening in the first quarter of 2013.
 Trial running continued throughout 2012, and by December 2012, construction was 90% complete.
-The first test run along the entire route of the tramway was completed on the 25th of December 2012.
+The first test run along the entire route of the tramway was completed on 25 December 2012.

-The tramway was officially inaugurated from Benabdelmalek Ramdhane to Zouaghi Slimane on the 4th of July 2013, with passenger services beginning the next day.
+The tramway was officially inaugurated from Benabdelmalek Ramdhane to Zouaghi Slimane on 4 July 2013, with passenger services beginning the next day.
 By the time of its opening, the line had become the most expensive tramway project in Algeria, costing a total of 44 billion dinars, or around 4.8 billion dinars per kilometre.